Skip to main content

 If you click the Options link, you can change the defaults to your liking.
 These settings apply from top to bottom.

-For example, if there is no specific shape assigned to the product, it will then attempt to drop the shape assigned to the subcategory, assuming you leave the option set to "Yes."
+For example, if no specific shape is assigned to the product, it will then attempt to drop the shape assigned to the subcategory, assuming the option is set to "Yes."

 If no shape is assigned then use shape recommended by D-Tools SI

-The second section on the form is "If no shape is assigned then use shape recommended by D-Tools SI."
+The second section on the form is "If no shape is assigned, then use the shape recommended by D-Tools SI."

-The default is "Yes," and this relates to pre-populated shape assignments that are coded into SI.
+The default is "Yes," which relates to pre-populated shape assignments coded into SI.

 File:SIX_Guide/007_Projects/003_Visio_Interface/Visio_Shapes_for_SIX/Selection_Settings_for_Shapes/if_no_shape_is_assigned_to_the_shape_section.jpg